wafiq/wafiq.github.com/_posts/2012-01-10-rails-class-1.md

 ## Basic Ruby

-Ruby is object-oriented language, written is C. A developer said Ruby is built as improvisation of PHP.
+Ruby is object-oriented language, written in C. A developer said Ruby is built as improvisation of PHP.

 **Class** - A category of objects.